 Does the Designer Series Door meet temperature rise requirements?

 Not always.
-Per it’s UL listing, the Designer Series Door meets temperature rise requirements if supplied with Pyrostop 60-XXX or Pyrostop 90-XXXX.
+Per it’s UL listing, the Designer Series Door meets temperature rise requirements if supplied with Pyrostop 60-XXX or Pyrostop 90-XXX.
 Therefore, if the Designer Series Door is glazed with FireLite NT or FireLite Plus, it does not meet temperature rise requirements.
-In TGP’s Designer Series Specification Manual, Pyrostop 90 is not an option for 90 minute doors.
-The only options for 90 minute doors are FireLite products, which means it cannot meet the temperature rise requirement.
-The Designer Series Door cannot accommodate Pyrostop 90’s overall thickness, which is a minimum 1-7/16” (37 mm).

 Is the Designer Series Door available in aluminum?